Minimum contrast for the first-order intensity estimation of spatial and spatio-temporal point processes: Simulation results

 \subsection{Space-time}

-Moving to the spatio-temporal context, we simulate 1000 space-time point patterns in the unit cube with 500 number of points on average from the following point processes: \begin{enumerate} \item homogeneous Poisson process with constant intensity $\lambda=\exp(\alpha)$; \item inhomogeneous Poisson process with intensity $\lambda(x,y,t)=\exp (\alpha + \beta x)$. \end{enumerate}
+Moving to the spatio-temporal context, we simulate 1000 spatio-temporal point patterns in the unit cube with 500 points on average from the following point processes: \begin{enumerate} \item homogeneous Poisson process with constant intensity $\lambda=\exp(\theta_0)$; \item inhomogeneous Poisson process with intensity $\lambda(x,y,t)=\exp (\theta_0 + \theta_1 x)$. \end{enumerate}

-Table \ref{tab:6_res11} reports the means and sqrt(MSE) of the estimates of the two considered processes, averaged over 1000 simulations.
-In particular, the spatial and temporal distances in the observed weighted $K$-functions are 15 values ranging from 0 to $r_{max}$, equal to 1/4 of the maximum (space or time) distances.
+The spatial and temporal distances used in the observed weighted $K$-functions are 15 values ranging from 0 to $r_{max}$, equal to 1/4 of the maximum (spatial or temporal) distances.

+Table \ref{tab:6_res11} reports the means and MSE of the estimates of the two considered processes, averaged over 1000 simulations.

 We notice that the mean of the intensity function for the homogeneous scenario appears systematically overestimated.
-For the inhomogeneous point processes, we employ the penalized procedure.
-The mean of the (unpenalized) estimates for the $\alpha$ and $\beta$ parameters are 4.38 and 2.95 (with 2.16 and 2.39 as standard errors, respectively).
-Adding the penalization, with radius $R = 2.5$ as in the purely spatial case, the estimated parameters are pulled towards the true values.
+For the inhomogeneous point processes, we employ the penalized procedure with radius $R = 2.5$ since, as noticed in the purely spatial case, this tends to make the estimated parameters more similar to the true values than in the unpenalized case.

-\subsection{Local space-time}
+\subsubsection{Local space-time}

 Section \ref{sec:proposal} introduced the further advantage of our proposal, showing the possibility of fitting local parameters.
-Preliminary analyses not reported for brevity showed a systematic overestimation of the local parameters, in the homogeneous case.
+Preliminary analyses not reported for brevity showed a systematic overestimation of the local parameters in the homogeneous case.
 Moving to the inhomogeneous scenario, we show results over 100 simulated patterns in Table \ref{tab:6_res12}.

 The means and medians are similar to the true values of the parameters, and the variability of the local estimates is smaller when adding the penalty.
 For the considered simulation scenarios we highlight that the fitted intensity, obtained imputing the average of the local parameters, greatly resembles the true one.
-This can be assessed graphically but is not shown for reasons of space.